tina4stack/tina4-php/docs/howdoi.md

 The installation window will inform you once the installation is complete.

-Please note, if you want to install the IDE tools via command line, the commands will be available on the download pages also.
+*PLEASE NOTE:* If you want to install the IDE tools via command line, the commands will be available on the download pages also.
 ## Install PHP

 Follow these instructions to install PHP on your system.